Investor finds fertile territory in over-35 entrepreneurs

-SAN FRANCISCO, Dec 7 (Reuters) - When he started looking around for start-ups in which to invest, Dan Scheinman noticed something: twenty-something entrepreneurs building Internet companies usually had a much easier time lining up early financing from venture capitalists compared to their forty- and fifty- something counterparts.
+SAN FRANCISCO (Reuters) - When he started looking around for start-ups in which to invest, Dan Scheinman noticed something: twenty-something entrepreneurs building Internet companies usually had a much easier time lining up early financing from venture capitalists compared to their forty- and fifty- something counterparts.

 Age bias, increasingly acknowledged as a widespread phenomenon in Silicon Valley, has created opportunity too.

-“I was so excited you would not believe when I saw the pattern,” Scheinman, the former head of mergers and acquisitions at Cisco Systems, recalls.
+“I was so excited you would not believe when I saw the pattern,” Scheinman, the former head of mergers and acquisitions at Cisco Systems (CSCO.O), recalls.

 Many start-up investors claim they look for offbeat ideas put forth by gifted entrepreneurs, but in reality they often gravitate toward businesses that resemble past successes.
-In an era dominated by erstwhile start-ups -- including Apple , Microsoft, Google, and Facebook -- that were founded by twenty-somethings and teenagers, a veritable cult of youth has many investors looking for the same.
+In an era dominated by erstwhile start-ups -- including Apple (AAPL.O), Microsoft (MSFT.O), Google (GOOG.O), and Facebook (FB.O) -- that were founded by twenty-somethings and teenagers, a veritable cult of youth has many investors looking for the same.

 But Scheinman, 49, claims good outcomes are possible -- with less competition -- by doing the opposite.